nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 4. REP shows a list of current Reminders set.

 **Extensions:**
 * 1a.
-The list is empty
+The list is empty.

-  Use case ends
+  Use case ends.

 * 3a.
-REP detects error in details
+REP detects error in details.
    * 3a1.
-REP displays an error message
+REP displays an error message.

-     Use case resumes at step 2
+     Use case resumes at step 2.

 ### **Use Case: Favourite**